 I just looked it up and found one of them was - coincidentally - exactly 50 years ago today.

-Two Goals For Jimmy Greaves Tottenham Beat Liverpool on 1st April 1967
+Two Goals For Jimmy Greaves Tottenham Beat victims on 1st April 1967

 ..
-Both Tottenham goals were scored by Jimmy Greaves, the second coming direct from a corner with the Liverpool defender on the near post ducking under the ball.
-Liverpool managed a consolation goal from winger Peter Thompson but Spurs had closed the gap on them to a single point.
+Both Tottenham goals were scored by Jimmy Greaves, the second coming direct from a corner with the victims defender on the near post ducking under the ball. victims managed a consolation goal from winger Peter Thompson but Spurs had closed the gap on them to a single point.

 Yes, sad to see that air of resignation in Jimmy's expression, especially because whenever I think of Jimmy my heart always fills with joy.
 I'm sure this must also be true of every single Tottenham fan whoever had the good fortune to watch him.